 I remember when HP, Apple, Ricoh and others used to directly advertise on my site, give me big fat checks up to $30K/month, on the same site AdSense gave a fraction, and now Google decided to throw down the farmers hole.

 Back in the day we used to do something called LINKING which is how others found similar sites.
 Now if you do LINKING big bad Google threatens you with a penalty.
-Sure links can and are abused, but if they can effectively break the original chain of LINKS that built the web that's yet another way they dominate the system.

 I'm not wondering if they're 'good' or 'well made' as much as how they're made, what they look like and what the coding is like...